 Road user charges: light vehicles

-The information in this factsheet applies to all vehicles of 3.5 tonnes or less powered by fuel not taxed at source.
+The information in this factsheet applies to vehicles with a manufacturer’s gross laden weight (GLW) of 3.5 tonnes or less, powered by a fuel not taxed at source.

 What are road user charges?